fmaguire/mag_sim_paper/manuscript.md

 The MAG assessment for chromosomal coverage was performed by creating a BLASTN 2.9.0+ [@doi:10.1186/1471-2105-10-421] database consisting of all the chromosomes of the input reference genomes.
 Each MAG contig was then used as a query against this database and the coverage of the underlying chromosomes tallied by merging the overlapping aligning regions and summing the total length of aligned MAG contigs.
 The most represented genome in each MAG was assigned as the “identity” of that MAG for further analyses.
-Coverages less than 5% were filtered out and the number of different genomes that contigs from a given MAG aligned to were tallied.
+Coverage values of less than 5% were filtered out and the number of different genomes that contigs from a given MAG aligned to were tallied.
 Finally, the overall proportion of chromosomes that were not present in any MAG was tallied for each binner and assembler.

 In order to investigate the impact of close relatives in the metagenome on ability to bin chromosomes we generated a phylogenetic tree for all the input genomes.